Anapher/Strive/advantages_over_bbb.md

 # Advantages over BigBlueButton
-Initially, I created Strive because I was tired with BigBlueButton.
+Initially, I created Strive because I was tired of BigBlueButton.
 I identified some points that I would do different than the creators of BBB.
 In this document, I want to describe advantages of Strive in comparison to BBB.
-Please note that I was a tutor at my university.
+Please note that I was a tutor at my university of a class of 20-30 students.

 ### Global chat
 If breakout rooms are active, the global chat is very nice for students to ask questions, as all students no matter in which breakout room they currently are can see them (and especially the answer).

 ### Changable breakout room settings
-A common use case I identified is that I want to extend the time the breakout room are active (or reduce it).
+A common use case I identified is that I want to extend the time the breakout rooms are active (or reduce it).
 In BBB, you have to recreate all breakout rooms in order to so which is a unnecessary interruption for the students.

 ### Announcements
 Oftentimes, you want to announce something to all students in the breakout rooms, for examples instructions for a task they are currently working on.